DSkywalk/MiSTer-analogIO-DiY/db9-rgb/README.md

 #### 5.3 Useful Information

-* HSYNC & VSYNC are attenuated with a 100-ohm resistance.
-You could use a variable resistor if you know your TV can be problematic.
+* HSYNC1 & VSYNC1 are attenuated with a 100-ohm resistance.
+You could use a variable resistor if you know your TV can be problematic or test other values.
-* 5V1 JP_1x02: 5V + GND.
-You could use this connector as TV AV SWITCH.
+* SWITCH PIN1: 3.3V You could use this connector as TV RGB SWITCH.
-* 3.3V1 JP_1x02: 3.3V + GND.
-You could use this connector as TV RGB SWITCH.
+* SWITCH PIN2: 5V You could use this connector as TV AV SWITCH.

 ### 6 Notes
 #### 6.1 JP1 / SYNC